nielskee/draft-articles/TechnicalHiringPart2.md

 I see this all the time in software development - and not just in hiring - this urge to reduce something complex, nuanced and difficult to understand down to a dashboard metric.
-Numbers and measures are seductive - they promise simple answers and absolute truths.
+Numbers and measures are seductive, especially to non-technical managers.
+They promise simple answers and absolute truths.

 Often, though, the way these tools are used is an example of the Streetlight Effect [Source -